Introducing Vaultic: Private AI for Regulated Teams

 Built Like a Security Engineer Would

-Retrieval-augmented generation has two failure modes most teams discover in production: personal data leaking into places it shouldn’t, and poisoned documents steering the model.
-Vaultic addresses both at ingest, before anything reaches the index.
+Retrieval-augmented generation has two failure modes most teams only discover in production: personal data leaking into places it shouldn’t, and poisoned documents quietly steering the model.
+Vaultic handles both at ingest, before anything reaches the index.

 - PII detection and redaction in and out.
 Personal data is caught at ingest, before it is indexed, and again on the way out, before it is shown.
 A name or ID that slips into a document shouldn’t become permanently searchable.